EECS 485: Web Systems Syllabus

 By the end of this course, successful students will feel comfortable learning a new web technology independently using developer documentation.
 They will able to:

-• Design and implement a parallel program using processes, threads and sockets
+• Design and implement a basic parallel program using processes, threads, and sockets

-• Balance the trade-offs of different distributed storage systems
+• Describe the trade-offs of different distributed storage systems

 • Describe how web recommendations are made